|Mutton Kawsha on Sunday|

 |Potato!
 Yes, I’m a Minion.|

 But then there was the lure of the “other”.
 This was sourced from a man called Sharif, who supplied my father with rewaji meat.
 The essential difference between normal goat meat and rewaji is in the way the goat is raised.
 Unlike normal goats, who would generally eat a diet of grass and straw, these goats would be fed chana, which would enhance the growth of intramuscular fat, the elusive parda which would separate layers of meat.
-My childhood was laced with afternoons spent with my mother, finishing off the last bits of gravy with rice, scraping the huge kadai clean with my fingers, and licking them clean.
+My childhood was laced with afternoons spent with my mother, finishing off the last bits of fat with rice, scraping the huge kadai clean with my fingers, and licking them clean.
 My mother would look proudly at me and tell me that the meat was what made it possible.

 And she taught me a very basic thing – good meat needs minimum decoration to dress it up.

 My mother makes a killer Mutton Kasha.
 In fact, boudir mangso is a common term of appreciation in my house.
 I make mine slightly different, but it is beautiful all the same.
 In fact, every Bengali household probably has its own version of this dish, and I am nothing if not a Bengali.
+The idea of Kawsha or Kasha is actually a cooking process, where you take the meat and cook it over a period of time to essentially sear and reduce the water and increase oil content.

 You would need rewaji meat to make good mutton.
 It is advised to get the meat from the foreleg, or the shoulder, and if you are buying a kilo, about 200 gm. of it should be fat.
 Because the meat, ultimately, will benefit from it.
-Also, there must be at least one piece of liver, which is essential in a good mutton kasha.
+Also, there must be at least one piece of liver, which is essential in a good mutton kawsha.
 Finding the liver used to be something akin to the quest for the holy grail, and as a child, I had had the reputation of being the one who would sneakily steal it before anyone else could.

 |The Nali Haar – the shinbone which would have glorious bits of marrow in it which would be sucked out.|